 Once you have an escrow account with your lender or servicer, it can be difficult to remove later if you change your mind.

 The large sums parked in an escrow account make it an attractive target for fraudsters.
 Common mortgage escrow fraud schemes include cyber thieves setting up fake websites that look similar to the servicer you’re working with, or spoof email addresses to try to get your personal information.
 Some sophisticated scammers even set up fake phone lines in an attempt to build trust.
 Under these false pretenses, fraudsters might try to persuade you to wire them money.

-Maintaining a mortgage escrow account may or may not be required, depending on the specifics of your loan.
-Many mortgage lenders allow homeowners to make property tax payments directly to the county assessor and homeowners insurance premium payments to their insurer, but in order to have this option, they generally require a loan-to-value ratio below 80 percent.
-That means you’ve made a down payment of at least 20 percent on your home.
+A mortgage escrow account may not be required, depending on the specifics of your loan.
+Many mortgage lenders allow homeowners to make property tax payments directly to the county assessor and homeowners insurance premium payments to their insurer, but in order to have this option, they generally require a loan-to-value (LTV) ratio below 80 percent.
+In other words, you need to have made a down payment of at least 20 percent on your home.